imablanco/VerticalPageIndicator/README.md

 #License

-This project has a MIT License, so feel free to use as you want
+This project has a MIT License, so feel free to use it as you want